Erebes666/supermarket-simulator-profit-tracker/README.md

 - Pure HTML + CSS + JavaScript - single file, zero dependencies to install
 - [Chart.js](https://www.chartjs.org/) loaded from CDN for charts
 - Data stored in browser `localStorage`
+- Data saved in a local `JSON` file if used the backup function

 ---